EconTalk: History

-The first EconTalk podcast was released in March 2006.
+The first EconTalk podcast was released in 2006.
 Roberts interviewed Milton Friedman on EconTalk just a few months before Friedman's death in November 2006.
 When Roberts was asked in 2015 to pick his most interesting episode, he mentioned two podcasts and included the Friedman interview he had conducted almost a decade earlier.

-EconTalk was awarded second place in 2006 and 2007 in the Weblog Awards, followed by 1st place in 2008.
+EconTalk was awarded second place in 2006 and 2007 in the Weblog Awards, followed by first place in 2008.
 By 2016, Roberts had recorded over 500 podcast episodes, and each week's new installment was downloaded by approximately 80,000 listeners.

+In 2018, National Review columnist Mona Charen praised EconTalk for consistently "taking the ‘dismal’ out of the dismal science," saying that Roberts disagrees with guests as a "model of polite demurral."

 Themes

 Roberts has described himself as "a pretty hardcore free marketer."
 In keeping with this general ideological orientation, major themes of the podcast series include Austrian economics (especially the theories of F.A.
 Hayek), Classical economics (in particular the ideas of Adam Smith), the way markets evolve, spontaneous order (which is often referred to as "emergence" or "emergent order"), and the division of labor.
 Guests often include authors of recently published books of current interest in economics.
 Topics of interest to guests as well as topics suggested by commenters and listeners sometimes become extended themes in subsequent podcasts.
 Additional themes include health economics, law and economics, public choice, as well as the economics of education and of sports.

 Because the podcast series unabashedly favors a laissez-faire approach to economic regulation, some center-left news organizations view it with a certain wariness.
 However, the series' reputation for thoughtful analysis also creates genuine interest: a 2010 editorial in the left-leaning British newspaper The Guardian warned that EconTalk is "far too trusting of free markets," but concluded by saying, "at the end of an hour, the dismal science doesn't seem so bad after all, but a fun and useful set of tools to approach some of society's biggest questions."